Features new to Windows 7: Gadgets

+Windows 7 also introduces a single new gadget, one for Windows Media Center that displays links to the various sections (e.g., Pictures + Videos) of its interface.

 Branding and customization

 For original equipment manufacturers and enterprises, Windows 7 natively supports the ability to customize the wallpaper that is displayed during user login.
 Because the settings to change the wallpaper are available via the Windows Registry, users can also customize this wallpaper.
 Options to customize the appearance of interface lighting and shadows are also available.

 Windows Explorer

 Libraries

 Windows Explorer in Windows 7 supports file libraries that aggregate content from various locations – including shared folders on networked systems if the shared folder has been indexed by the host system – and present them in a unified view.
 The libraries hide the actual location the file is stored in.
 Searching in a library automatically federates the query to the remote systems, in addition to searching on the local system, so that files on the remote systems are also searched.
 Unlike search folders, Libraries are backed by a physical location which allows files to be saved in the Libraries.
 Such files are transparently saved in the backing physical folder.
 The default save location for a library may be configured by the user, as can the default view layout for each library.
-Libraries are generally stored in the Libraries special folder, which allows them to be displayed on the navigation pane.
+Libraries are generally stored in the Libraries special folder, which allows them to be displayed on the Navigation Pane.

 By default, a new user account in Windows 7 contains four libraries for different file types: Documents, Music, Pictures, and Videos.
 They are configured to include the user's profile folders for these respective file types, as well as the computer's corresponding Public folders.
 The Public folder also contains a hidden Recorded TV library that appears in the Windows Explorer sidepane when TV is set up in Media Center for the first time.